Pakistan detains alleged 'dead' mastermind of 2008 Mumbai terror attacks Sajid Mir

 The news comes in the backdrop of Pakistan’s renewed efforts to exit the Financial Action Task Force’s grey list

 Pakistan has reportedly arrested Sajid Mir, the alleged mastermind of the 2008 Mumbai terror attacks, and sentenced to eight years in prison, according to Hindustan Times.
-Mir has been on FBI's 'most wanted' list even since before the 26/11 attack.
-Mir is also the alleged brain behind the Denmark bombing operation codenamed ‘Micky Mouse’, referring to the publishing of cartoons of the Prophet in the Danish newspaper Jyllands Posten.
+Mir has been on Federal Bureau of Investigation's 'most wanted' list even since before the 26/11 attack.
+Mir is also the alleged brain behind the unsuccessful international terror plot, codenamed the Mickey Mouse Project, against the Danish newspaper Jyllands Posten, which published the cartoons of Prophet Muhammad in 2005.

 Interestingly, the news comes after Pakistan spent years denying Mir's presence and even claimed that he was dead.